Cooling and entangling ultracold atoms in optical lattices

 \subsection{Detection methods}

 The number fluctuations on lattice sites are acquired by applying a photoassociation (PA) laser onto the atomic sample.
 When the atoms in deep lattices are illuminated by the PA light, two atoms can absorb a photon to form a excited molecular state.
 Then the molecule quickly decays to free channels by emitting another photon \cite{Jones:2006}.
 The atoms escape from the lattice after this dissociation process since it gives sufficiently high kinetic energy to the particles.
-Therefore, only the lattice sites with odd occupations contribute one-atom signal to the final measurements, indicating a parity detection.
+Therefore, only the lattice sites with odd occupations contribute one-atom signal to the final measurements, indicating a parity projection.
 Here, we select the PA transition to the $v$=17 vibrational state in the $0_g^-$ channel \cite{Fioretti:2001}, which has a relatively large line strength to drive the intercombination transition $5S_{1/2} \leftrightarrow 5 P_{3/2}$.
 The frequency is 13.6 $\text{cm}^{-1}$ red-detuned to the D2 line of $^{87}$Rb atom.

 A home-built diode laser generates the PA light.
 This laser is locked onto a Fabry-P\'{e}rot cavity, which is stabilized by the $^{87}$Rb repumper laser.
 The PA laser beam has a Gaussian beam waist of 82 $\mu$m at the atomic plane.
 We filter the laser with a hot vapor cell of Rb to eliminate the influence of the sidebands at the resonant frequencies, achieving a 30 dB-attenuation.
 After atoms are pinned in lattices, we shine the PA light onto the cloud with an intensity of 0.67 W/cm$^{2}$ and then monitor the remaining atoms.
 Figure. \ref{Method:PA} shows the decay of a Mott state with initial double filling, giving a decay rate of 5.6(2) kHz.
 The one-body scattering rate of the light is 47 Hz.
 We can estimate the remaining atoms by taking account of the competition between one- and two-body losses.
 The measurements indicate a fidelity of 98.7(3)$\%$ for this parity detection, which agrees well with the theoretical prediction.
-Apart from the finite efficiency of the PA collision, the detection also suffers from the unavoidable shot noise of the absorbtion imaging.
-The duration of the imaging pulse is 10 $\mu$s, giving rise to a standard deviation of 0.6 on the counting number per site.
-We count the region of interest that contains $\sim$1700 pixels to suppress the density error to 0.015.
+Apart from the efficiency of the PA collision, the detection also suffers from the unavoidable shot-noise of the absorption imaging.
+The duration of the imaging pulse is 10 $\mu$s, giving rise to a standard deviation of 0.6 on the site occupation.
+For measuring $\bar{n}$ in the ROI ($10^4$ sites $ = 1780$ pixels), the standard deviation can be suppressed to 0.015.